Yan-Oliveira/doc-fao/content/advanced-escalations/admin/admistration/system-configuration.rst

 In addition to this, you have the possibility to specify which advanced escalations columns you want to use in ticket overviews and ticket dashboard widgets.

-In all this system configuration options the possible advanced escalations columns are predefined, but they are not active.
+In the system configuration options the possible advanced escalations columns are predefined, but they are not active.
 If you want to use them, you have to change the value to 1 in setting ``AgentDashboard###AdvancedEscalationsDefaultColumns``.

 Due to a technical reason there is only one system configuration option for the ticket dashboard widgets.
 So you are not able to define the advanced escalations columns for each ticket dashboard widget.